 Both management boards and all of the FPCs in a FortiGate-6000 HA cluster run the same firmware image.
-You upgrade the firmware from the GUI or CLI by logging into the primary FortiGate-6000 and installing the firmware image.
+You upgrade the firmware from the primary FortiGate-6000 management board.

-If uninterruptible-upgrade and session-pickup are enabled, firmware upgrades should only cause a minimal traffic interruption.
-Use the following command to enable these settings (they should be enabled by default).
+You can perform a graceful firmware upgrade of an FGCP cluster by enabling uninterruptible-upgrade and session-pickup.
+A graceful firmware upgrade only causes minimal traffic interruption.
+Use the following command to enable these settings; they are disabled by default.
 These settings are synchronized.

 '''

 config system ha

 set uninterruptible-upgrade enable

-set session-pickup enable

-end

 '''

+'''

+set session-pickup enable end

+'''

 When these settings are enabled, the primary FortiGate-6000 management board uploads firmware to the secondary FortiGate-6000 management board.
 The secondary management board uploads the firmware to all of the FPCs in the secondary FortiGate-6000.
-Then the management board and all of the FPCs in the secondary ForiGate-6000 upgrade their firmware, reboot, and resynchronize.
+Then the management board and all of the FPCs in the secondary FortiGate-6000 upgrade their firmware, reboot, and resynchronize.